Dump trucks are essential tools in the field of mining and road construction.

 However, if it’s anything like gravel or cement, you might want to carry a little less per truckload to be on the safer side.

-Before attempting to use a dump truck for the first time, it would help you to know more than just how many cubic yards in a dump truck.
+Before attempting to use a dump truck for the first time, it would help you to know more than just how many yards are in a dump truck.

 You should consider the size of the truck you are going to use as well.
 Keep in mind that a cubic yard of sand and a cubic yard of garbage do not weigh the same in tons.